 Are you feeling overwhelmed with school feedback, medical jargon, NHS appointments or care plans?

-We support many children and young people with an Educational Health Care Plan (EHCP) or Special Education Needs and Disability (SEND) but you do not need to have one to visit us.
+We support many children and young adults with an Educational Health Care Plan (EHCP) or Special Education Needs and Disability (SEND) but you do not need to have one to visit us.
 Indeed many parents are in the process of getting one and need our practical support whilst they are waiting.

 We are not a diagnostic service, however, there are times when it may be relevant to carry out a screening assessment for a particular condition.
-This screening will not provide a diagnosis, but it will give an indicator of the likelihood of the condition being present, and may therefore provide some insight into a child’s difficulties.
+This screening will not provide a diagnosis, but it will give an indicator of the likelihood of the condition being present, and may therefore provide some insight into a young person’s difficulties.

 Learn more about bibic’s assessment and developmental therapy.